itsMapleLeaf/craftbang/README.md

 Up or Down arrow key - toggle a task.
 Left and Right - switch between tasks.
+A and D - move the selected task.
 X - close the current task.

 ### Misc